wesleytian/wesleytian.com/posts/startup.md

 Some of these co-workers or investors that I've sought advice from include Michael Kelly, employee #1 at Plaid, Li Fan, Snir Kodesh, Dhanajoy, Sauros,  my founder, Ish and my co-workers who have worked in industry in their respective fields much longer than I have.
 As a bonus to being in YC, I've also gotten to know other first engineers such as Nathan Leung, as well as the current director of Work at a YC Startup, Ryan Choi (also 7th engineer at Salesforce).
 Besides the investors, the great thing about these people is that they either know me or have experienced the career I aspire to have.

 Ultimately, I think it comes down to what you want.
 Do you want to learn from other founders and early employees or ones that are accomplished at bigger companies?
 If you want the former, they'll be hard to find at big tech.
+(Probably because they've been spoiled by the autonomy of a smaller company.)

 <a name="reason4"></a>